Which analyst expects Yext Inc. (YEXT) to perform well in the near future? - The Dwinnex

-In the latest session, Yext Inc. (NYSE: YEXT) closed at $6.74 up 1.35% from its previous closing price of $6.65.
-In other words, the price has increased by $+0.09 from its previous closing price.
-On the day, 1410790 shares were traded.
-YEXT stock price reached its highest trading level at $6.93 during the session, while it also had its lowest trading level at $6.59.
+As of close of business last night, Yext Inc.’s stock clocked out at $6.71, down -0.30% from its previous closing price of $6.73.
+In other words, the price has decreased by -$0.02 from its previous closing price.
+On the day, 502603 shares were traded.
+YEXT stock price reached its highest trading level at $6.79 during the session, while it also had its lowest trading level at $6.62.

 Will You Miss Out On This Growth Stock Boom?